Starring: Julie Baron, Guillaume Beylard and Elina Calmels

-An artist woke up in her manor with the help of a stranger.
-She escorts this girl out with gratitude for helping her out, but moments after, she spots a doll with its neck hanging on a pole, and no sooner, a killer in a stocking mask (and fendora) hacks her chest open with a cleaver until her heart exposes and got hacked as well.
-Seconds after the attack, the killer reveals herself as the Artist's stepsister, and murdering her is just the tip of the ice berg.
-She just so happens to be jealous of her step-sister's riches, that which includes a painting worth millions hidden away somewhere in the manor.
-Now that no one was there to stop her from searching, she spend the last hours before dawn procrastinating with the corpse, asking it and verbally abusing it.
-But when daylight finally came, she decided to step outside to have some "fresh air".
+The scene begins with an artist waking up in her manor with the help of a random girl who she soon escorts out.
+Moments after this, the artist spots a doll hanging on a pole by its neck and, no sooner, a killer in a stocking mask and fedora hacks her chest open with a cleaver until her heart is exposed enough to cleave apart.
+Once the dark deed is done, the killer reveals herself as the artist's stepsister, jealous of her sibling's riches which include a painting worth millions hidden away somewhere in the manor.
+Now that no one's there to stop her from searching and keeping the painting for herself, she spends the next hours before dawn procrastinating with her stepsister's corpse, asking it and verbally abusing it.

 |Familiar face (disguise) anyone?|